adamdgit/Spotify-Music-player/README.md

 ## What can't it do?

 - No searching for podcasts/shows
+- No liking tracks or showing liked songs *might add in future
 - *repeat context API currently broken on Spotify's end
 - *no toggle for smart shuffle, only normal shuffle